 The Traveling Cat Chronicles by Hiro Arikawa – Japan

-A beautiful friendship story between a man and its cat.
-They travel together through the whole of Japan and living stories of good things and bad things, friendships and jealousy, family, and heartbreak.
+It is a beautiful story of friendship between a man and his cat.
+They travel together through Japan and live stories of good and bad things, friendships and jealousy, family and heartbreak.

 “My story will be over soon.
 But it’s not something to be sad about.
 Remembering those who went ahead.
 Remembering those who will follow after.
 And someday, we will meet all those people again, out beyond the horizon”